PM Modi inaugurates first multi-modal terminal on Ganga river in Varanasi

 Varanasi, Nov 12: Prime Minister Narendra Modi on Monday inaugurated the first multi-modal terminal on the Ganga river in Varanasi under a project aimed at promoting inland waterways as a cheaper and more environment-friendly means of transport.

-This is the first of the three such terminals and two inter-modal terminals being constructed on the river.
+The project was unveiled as the PM, along with Union Transport Minister Nitin Gadkari, received India's first container vessel that sailed from Kolkata on the inland waterway on October 30, carrying cargo belonging to food and beverage giant PepsiCo India.

-In line with Jal Marg Vikas Project
+"This is a historic day for Varanasi and India.
+For the first time since Independence, we are using our extensive river network for commerce at this scale.
+It should have happened decades ago but we have finally made it happen now," PM Modi said, speaking at the launch.

-The multi-modal terminals are being built as part of the central government's Jal Marg Vikas Project that aims to develop the stretch of the river Ganga between Varanasi and Haldia for navigation of large vessels weighing up to 1,500-2,000 tonnes, it said.
+Jal Marg Vikas Project

 Promotes inland waterways